 Jacqueline C. Morby has served as a director of the Company since February 1994.
-She has been Managing Director or a partner of TA Associates, Inc. or its predecessor since 1982.
-Ms. Morby is also a director of J&B Software, a transaction processing software and services company, NxTrend Technology Inc., an enterprise software company, SoftMed Systems Incorporated, a healthcare information systems company, Pacific Life Corporation, a life insurance company, and HVL Incorporated, a manufacturer and distributor of vitamins and nutitional supplements.
+Ms. Morby began semi-retirement and became a Principal of TA Associates, Inc. in 2003 and was Managing Director or a partner of TA Associates, Inc. or its predecessor from 1982 to 2003.
+Ms. Morby is also a director of J&B Software, a transaction processing software and services company, NxTrend Technology, Inc., an enterprise software company, SoftMed Systems Incorporated, a healthcare information systems company, Pacific Life Corporation, a life insurance company, and HVL Incorporated, a manufacturer and distributor of vitamins and nutritional supplements.